A man with a bald patch on the top of his head

 Although these medications can be effective, they are not effective in every case, especially when the diagnosis is unknown.
 Hence, it’s important to get a proper diagnosis early on in order to reduce the effects of inflammation.

 A hair transplant is an excellent treatment for Scarring Alopecia because alive, growing hairs are implanted into the scar tissue.
 This restores the hair that was there before, thus returning your full head of hair.
+For a complete overview of the procedure, recovery process, and pricing options available abroad, read our guide to hair transplants in Turkey.

 However, in order for a hair transplant to be successful, you need sufficient donor hair grafts.
 Also, the cause of your hair loss needs to have settled before a hair transplant is possible.